ProGraphics/prostyle.io/pages/documentation/controllers.md

 ## MouseMove
-The _mousemove_ controller maps mouse movement over a story to a position on it's timeline.
+The _mousemove_ controller maps mouse movement over a story to a position on its timeline.
 It then instantly seeks the timeline to that position.
 When the mouse is moved off of the story, the player starts from the current position and plays until the end of the story, unless otherwise configured with the [auto](#){:data-toc="auto"} controller.

 The hot spot normally ranges from the left edge of the [frame](/models/#frame) to the right edge.
 If the mouse is positioned 25% of the way across the frame, the timeline will be positioned to 25% complete.
 The starting and ending points of the hotspot can be configured.